david coombe history

 covering his life and work from his arrival in South Australia at the end of 1839

-up to his early time at the Victorian gold rush in 1852-53.
+up to his early time in the Victorian gold rush in 1852-53.

 In this article ...

 Since 2016 I've been studying arguably Australia's most recognisable colonial artist – Samuel Thomas Gill (1818 - 1880).
-Recognised if not by name then by his many pictures used for historical illustration.
+Recognised, if not by name, then by his many images used for historical illustration.

 My focus here is on Gill's life and work from his arrival in South Australia at the end of 1839 up to his early time at the Victorian gold rush in 1852-53.
 This is a little bit further on in time than the reference work S.T.
 Gill, the South Australian years 1839-1852 (Appleyard, Fargher, Radford, 1986).

-While this project attempts a narrative, its main strength is as an historical reference work.
+While this project builds a narrative, its main strength is as an historical reference work.
 When complete, it will be a select catalogue of S.T.
 Gill's early colonial works from his arrival in South Australia at the end of 1839 up to his early time at the Victorian gold rush in 1852-53.
+A narrative starts with Gill's arrival: S.T.
+Gill - An Early Narrative, 1839 to 1842.

 I came to this research interest through the 2016 exhibition S.T.
 Gill & his Audiences at the State Library of Victoria (SLV) and the National Library of Australia (NLA) curated by Professor Sasha Grishin who also authored the accompanying book.
 For those wanting an overview and appreciation of Gill's work and life I highly recommend Grishin's book.

 My interest was particularly stirred by the controversial claim by the late scholar Babette Smith that Gill was a convict and not a free settler – a claim refuted by Grishin.
 I thought I had sufficient research skills to explore the controversy.
 Bravely and naïvely I embarked on a ten part blog coinciding with the Canberra leg of the exhibition.
 It turned out the convict argument was unsound.
 However by the end of the blog I'd seen gaps in our knowledge of Gill and a problem with the accepted timeline.
-I didn't have enough answers at the time but thought further research was warranted.
+I didn't have answers at the time but thought it worth my looking into.

 I had several reasons for revisiting the work of Appleyard, et. al: